Skip to main content

 print("UTC time: ", utc_time)

-There are many more functions available in the time module for working with time, including localtime(), strftime(), and strptime().
+There are many more functions available in the Python's time module for working with time, including localtime(), strftime(), and strptime().

 The perf_counter() Function from the Time Module